cthoyt/cthoyt.github.io/_posts/2026/2026-08-17-mapping-evaluation-implementation.md

-single tool, and significantly simplify competitions like the [Ontology Alignment Evaluation Initiative (OAEI)](https://oaei.ontologymatching.org), which I discussed in detail in my [previous post]({% post_url 2026/2026-08-17-predicted-mapping-evaluation-background %})
+single tool, and significantly simplify competitions like the [Ontology Alignment Evaluation Initiative (OAEI)](https://oaei.ontologymatching.org), which I discussed in detail in my [previous post]({% post_url 2026/2026-08-17-mapping-evaluation-background %}#brief-background-on-oeai)

-However, as I mentioned in the closing remarks of my [previous post]({% post_url 2026/2026-08-17-predicted-mapping-evaluation-background %}), I don't think that competition should be the point here - tools are more than good enough, and I haven't yet seen a benefit in increasingly complex and expensive mapping software past simple lexical prediction.
+However, as I mentioned in the closing remarks of my [previous post]({% post_url 2026/2026-08-17-mapping-evaluation-background %}#conclusions), I don't think that competition should be the point here - tools are more than good enough, and I haven't yet seen a benefit in increasingly complex and expensive mapping software past simple lexical prediction.
 Ideally, I would like to see more improvement in integration of various components of the mapping prediction, curation, and publication stack to support the most downstream tasks that actually consume mappings.

 ---